The top 15 most playful dog breeds that love to have fun

 (Image credit: Getty Images)

-Fun-loving and full of character, a Dalmation is typically loyal, highly energetic, and loves to play.
-Ideal ways to entertain your spotty friend include taking them along with you while you jog, or burning off their high energy with a few rounds of fetch.
+Fun-loving and full of character, a Dalmatian is typically loyal, high-energy breed that loves to play.
+Dalmatians were originally bred to run alongside carriages, so Ideal ways to entertain your spotty friend include taking them along with you while you jog, or burning off their high energy with a few rounds of fetch.

 You could set up an obstacle course in your backyard or create a treasure walk on their next daily walk by incorporating toys, treats, or food along the trail.

 Set aside at least two hours a day for exercise purposes.
-Dalmations particularly thrive in the countryside, where there's plenty of space to play and roam around.
+Dalmatians particularly thrive in the countryside, where there's plenty of space to play and roam around.

 (Image credit: Getty Images)